 Hire car — when it's worth it

-The mainstream hire car operators all have desks at Valencia Airport: Hertz, Avis, Europcar, Sixt, Enterprise, plus the discount operators (Goldcar, OK Mobility, Centauro, Record).
-The desks are in the arrivals hall directly outside baggage reclaim.
-The pick-up car park is signposted from the desks.
+The mainstream hire-car operators all have desks at Valencia Airport: Hertz, Avis, Europcar, Sixt, Enterprise, plus the discount operators (Goldcar, OK Mobility, Centauro, Record).
+The desks are in the arrivals hall directly outside baggage reclaim; the pick-up car park is signposted from there.

 When to hire a car